 ❷ Then press ALT > H > M > A keys one after another.

 After that, a warning box like the image below will appear.
-It says, Merging cells only keeps the upper-left cell value and discards the other values.
+It says that merging cells only keeps the upper-left cell value and discards the other values.
 If you agree to the notice,

 ❸ Hit the OK command.